ecss-soton/verify-bot/README.md

 # University of Southampton verification Discord bot

 A bot to interact with the [global verification API](https://github.com/ecss-soton/verify) to verify users in University of Southampton related discord servers.

 ## How to set up the bot

 1) [Invite](https://society.ecs.soton.ac.uk/verify-invite) the bot
-2) Run /setup
+2) Run /setup specifying your verified role (you can learn more about creating a verified role [here](setup.md))
 3) Enjoy easy verification of your members!

 ### How it all works

 With this service users can verify themselves once on the website and then never have to verify again!
-We store who is verified and who isn't in our database and then whenever you run /verify or join a server we will give you that servers verified role!
+We store who is verified and who isn't in our database and then whenever you run /verify or join a server we will give you that server's verified role!

 ## Commands